LibrariesHacked/england-librarydata/library-db.md

 ## Dataset: OS authority boundaries

-1. Download [Boundary Lines](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) from the OS Open Data products.
-Alternatively, copies of the relevant boundary line files (county_region and district_borough_unitary_region) are included in the **data/os** directory of this project.
+- Download [Boundary Lines](https://www.ordnancesurvey.co.uk/opendatadownload/products.html) from the OS Open Data portal.
+Alternatively, copies of the relevant boundary line files (county_region and district_borough_unitary_region) are included in the [data/os](https://github.com/libraries-hacked/england-librarydata/data/os) directory of this project.

-2. From a command prompt, run the following commands (requires **shp2pgsql** which should be installed with PostGIS).
+- From a command prompt, run the following commands (requires **shp2pgsql** which should be installed with PostgreSQL/PostGIS).
 This will prompt for the password of your database server (for the specified username) and automatically create the relevant tables.

 ```
 shp2pgsql "county_region.shp" | psql -d englandlibs -U "username"